 The cold air in the small prefabricated room made me shiver, but my attention was fixed on the screen above my bed where a grainy black and white image of a heart beat slowly.
 Distracted by movement next to me, I turned and looked down at the strings of a mop sweeping the last streaks of blood off the floor.

 “Is that something to be worried about?”
 I asked the nurse politely.

 “Not at all, it’s perfectly normal, arteries tend to squirt.”

 Reassured, I nodded and went back to watching the screen.
 I could feel the catheter move up inside my arm.
 It hurt as it worked its way through a tight turn in my shoulder and onward to my heart.

 “You might feel a slight stinging sensation,” the consultant warned, as he flushed my coronary arteries with dye.
 A black, twisted tree-like network of branches flashed over the beating image on screen.
 A second release of dye shot through.
 Moving in closer to the monitor, the consultant discretely beckoned a colleague over for a second opinion.
-I’m sure their expressions hardened while they scrutinised the plumbing of my heart.
+I’m sure their expressions hardened while they scrutinised my plumbing.

 Ah feck, that’s it then.
 The game is up, I deduced from their silent exchanges.
 All those pan-fried steaks have come back to haunt me.
 The premonition I had in Mallorca was confirmed.